Writing

 FAQ

-A simile is a comparison between two unlike things using like or as — "as quiet as snow", "moved like a question".
-It makes description vivid and precise by inviting the reader to picture one thing in terms of another, illuminating a quality they share.
+A simile is a comparison between two unlike things using like or as — 'as quiet as snow settling on a roof', 'moved like a question no one wanted to answer'.
+It makes description vivid and precise by inviting the reader to picture one thing in terms of another.

 Can I use similes in formal or business writing?

-Sparingly, yes — one well-chosen simile can make a complex idea instantly graspable ("scaling this is like adding lanes to a jammed motorway"), which is exactly what a report or pitch needs.
-Overused or overwrought, they read as unserious, so reserve them for the point you most want to stick.
-The generator offers vivid options you can dial up for fiction or trim toward the plainer end for professional copy.
+Sparingly, yes — one well-chosen simile can make a complex idea instantly graspable ('scaling this is like adding lanes to a jammed motorway').
+Overused, they read as unserious.
+Reserve them for the point you most want to stick and they earn their place even in professional copy.

 You might also like